rsriniva/ddd-furniture-store/README.md

 # ddd-furniture-store
-Code for the Python DDD book
+Code for the book "Archtecture Patterns with Python"